 The Ashikaga Flower Fantasy

-The Ashikaga Flower Fantasy is just 90 minutes away from Tokyo and it’s the perfect mix between astonishing Christmas lights (with over four million lights) and remarkable laser show.
+The Ashikaga Flower Fantasy is just 90 minutes away from Tokyo and it’s the perfect mix of astonishing Christmas lights (with over four million lights) and a remarkable laser show.
 This flower park is amazing all year round, but during the winter illumination it is even better.
 You will usually have 3 different kinds of light shows:

 - The Light and Flower Collaboration from late October to mid-November